sercrod/sercrod/docs/reference/README.md

 ## Notation used in this document

 - Code and attributes are shown inline as code literals, for example ``*if="count > 0"`` or block examples in fenced code.
 - Text interpolation uses `%expr%`.
-Nablla evaluates the expression and inserts the result.
+Sercrod evaluates the expression and inserts the result.
 - Within expressions:
   - `el` refers to the current element in event handlers.
   - `$event` is the native DOM event object.
-  - `scope` denotes the current Nablla data context.
+  - `scope` denotes the current Sercrod data context.
-- The host element is written as `<na-blla>` in examples.
+- The host element is written as `<serc-rod>` in examples.

 ## Index